parsonsmatt/parsonsmatt.github.io/_posts/2019-12-06-splitting_persistent_models.markdown

 ```

 `Email` refers to the `UserId` type, which is defined in `Model.User`.
-So we need to add that import to the `Model.Email` module.
+So we need to add that import to the `Model.Email` module, and use it with the `mkPersistWith` call.

 ```haskell
 {-# LANGUAGE EmptyDataDecls             #-}